Banned Books Week 2020: September 27 – October 3

 Challenged for magic and witchcraft.

-And Tango Makes Three Peter Parnell and Justin Richardson illustrated by Henry Cole
+And Tango Makes Three by Peter Parnell and Justin Richardson illustrated by Henry Cole

 At New York City's Central Park Zoo, two male penguins fall in love and start a family by taking turns sitting on an abandoned egg until it hatches.